malminhas/raspberrypi-xmastree/README.md

 (xmastree) $ python offline_voice_tree.py
 ```

 The script will automatically detect and use the ReSpeaker microphone if available, or fall back to the default input device.
+It also automatically extracts the ALSA card number from the device name and uses it for audio playback, ensuring MP3 files play through the ReSpeaker's audio output.

 ### System Architecture